bitcoin-api/bitcoin-api-full-stack/README.md

 fee to pay = (base fee + holy fee)
 ```

-Please consider contributing some of the fee you collect towards the environment, thank you very much!🌲🌳🌄😇
+Please consider contributing a portion of the fee you collect towards the environment, thank you very much!🌲🌳🌄😇

 <br>